 Alright.
 Now, let’s move to the next section.
 The redirection URL will be the landing page when someone tries to access your wp-admin page via example.com/wp-admin.

-Normally, most folks will leave it blank because it will be redirected to a 404 page.
-If you want, you could redirect all traffic to a custom landing page that you’ve created.
+Usually, most folks will leave it blank because it will be redirected to a 404 page.
+If you want, you could redirect all traffic to a custom landing page you’ve created.